-I knew there was something off about my mentality and thinking right before I descended into my three-year struggle with depression and anxiety.
-The people around me also knew because my personality and actions were off from how I am normally.
-For almost six months, I knew I had to do something about my deteriorating mental health, which was essentially a negative feedback loop.
-Something terrible would happen or I would feel bad, and that would cause me to feel even worse.
-This feeling of helplessness and self-loathing would, in turn, ruin my confidence and ability to live my best life.
-It was a terrible cycle that culminated into a number of regrettable decisions and quite a few lectures from my parents and friends.
+I knew there was something off about my mental processes, right before I descended into my three-year struggle with depression and anxiety.
+The people around me also knew because my personality and actions were were slowly veering from how they are normally.

+My mind was a negative feedback loop.
+Something terrible would happen or I would feel bad, which would in turn plunge me even further into despair and insanity.
+This feeling of helplessness and self-loathing, in turn, ruined my confidence and diminished my quality of life.
+I lived in a terrible cycle, that culminated into a number of regrettable decisions and quite a few lectures from my parents and friends.

 Therapy and medicine are only part of the journey to healing.
 Things get much worse before they ever get better.
 Getting better also means coming to terms with the things you can and cannot change in your life.
 It means gaining control and finding perspective.
 Give yourself time.
 Go easy on yourself when you’re hurt and step up your game when you’re not being fabulous.